 Related Reading: 9 Expert Tips To Compromise In A Marriage The Right Way

 When should you give up on a relationship?

-“Love does not consist of gazing at each other, but in looking outward in the same direction.” – Antoine de Saint-Exupéry from his book Wind, Sand and Stars
+“Love does not consist of gazing at each other, but in looking outward in the same direction.” – Antoine de Saint-Exupéry said in his book Wind, Sand and Stars.

 A relationship is supposed to make you a better person.
 While you may not spend all your time gazing into each other’s eyes, how do you know when it is over?
 How will you know when you are compromising or if you are settling in a relationship to only avoid friction?
 Where do you draw the line between sacrificing in a relationship and a healthy compromise in a relationship?
 How do you define the ‘give and take’ policy?

-When you start giving more than you get in a relationship is when you should start thinking about letting go.
-A relationship should give both of you more happiness than misery, it should make you a more wholesome person without forgetting who you are.
+When you start giving more than you get in a romantic dynamic, that is when you should start thinking about letting go.
+A relationship should give both of you more happiness than misery, it should make you a more wholesome person without making you forget who you are.
 When you start losing sight of your individuality in a relationship, it’s one of the red flags you should watch out for.
-Especially if your relationship starts to get abusive in nature, you should walk out the door and never look back.
+Especially, if your relationship starts to get abusive in nature, you should walk out the door and never look back.

 If you choose to go on in such a situation, you will feel unfulfilled, sad, and empty inside.
-Trust us when we tell you it’s better to let go.
+Trust me when I tell you it’s better to let go.
 Sometimes, it’s better to give up than to hang on to a toxic and unhealthy relationship.
-We hope the honest answers to these questions can help sort out your dilemma and get you out of such a hollow relationship.
+I hope the honest answers to these questions can help sort out your dilemma and get you out of such a hollow relationship.